Map Layer - Frames#

 Hierarchy of objects#

-A frame’s key has two functions.
-It serves as unique identifier for the object and encodes the hierarchical structure of the world.
-For example, in the frames layer above, the key map_0/street_light_0 indicates that the object street_light_0 is a child of the object map_0, so if map_0 moves, then street_light_0 will rigidly move together with its parent.
+A frame’s key has two functions, it serves as a unique identifier for the object and encodes the hierarchical structure of the world.
+For example, in the frames layer above, the map_0/street_light_0 key indicates that the street_light_0 object is a child of the map_0 object.
+Therefore, if map_0 moves, then street_light_0 will rigidly move together with its parent.

 Note

-The existence of on object’s ancestors is not enforced.
-This means that a frames layer in which a frame with key a/b/c is defined but neither a nor a/b are is still a valid layer.
-In this case, dummy objects a and a/b will be created (so that b is a children of a) and their pose set to coincide with the origin of the world.
+The existence of an object’s ancestors is not enforced.
+This means that a frame’s layer in which a frame with key a/b/c is defined but neither a nor a/b are, is still a valid layer.
+In this case, dummy objects a and a/b will be created (so that b is a child of a) and their poses will be set to coincide with the origin of the world.

 Relative to#